dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Arrow syntax

-Both Dart and JavaScript support arrow syntax (`=>`), but they are different.
+Both Dart and JavaScript support arrow syntax (`=>`), but differ in how they support it.
-In Dart, arrow syntax is only used when the function contains a single expression or return statement.
+In Dart, you can only use the arrow syntax when the function contains a single expression or return statement.

 For example, the following `isNoble` functions are equivalent: